smartfog/fogflow/doc/en/source/example1.rst

-submit your fog function
+submit fog function
 ==========================================================

-When you click on the "Submit" button, the annotated fog function will be submitted to FogFlow.
+After clicking the "Submit" button, the annotated fog function will be submitted to FogFlow.

 .. image:: figures/fog-function-7.png

-Trigger your "dummy" fog function
+Trigger "dummy" fog function
 --------------------------------------------

 The defined "dummy" fog function is triggered only when its required input data are available.